antoyang/NAS-Benchmark/README.md

 Paper : Luo, Renqian, et al. "Neural architecture optimization."
 Advances in neural information processing systems.
 2018.

 Official Pytorch implementation : https://github.com/renqianluo/NAO_pytorch

+For the two following methods, we have not yet performed consistent experiments (therefore the methods are not included in the paper).
+Nonetheless, we provide runnable code that could provide relevant insights (similar to those provided in the paper on the other methods) on these methods.

 ## PC-DARTS
 Paper : Xu, Yuhui, et al. "PC-DARTS: Partial Channel Connections for Memory-Efficient Differentiable Architecture Search." arXiv preprint arXiv:1907.05737 (2019).